aherve/aherve.github.io/source/_posts/2014-02-27-some-cool-functional-programming-with-ruby.markdown

 p nth_derivator.(1).(logarithm).(3) #=> 0.3333333333430346 ~ 1/3 I can derivate whatever I want !
 ```

 Well that's all, hope you enjoyed reading this (at least) as much as I enjoyed writing it.
-Feel free to drop some comments, suggest anything or correct me if needed :)
+Feel free to drop some comments, suggest anything, c orrect some code (or my english ) :)